NexGenAnalytics/MIT-MUQ/readme.md

 #### Want to help develop MUQ?

 Yes, please!
 We frequently discuss future developments on Slack ([join via our website](http://muq.mit.edu/)), so feel free to drop by!
-Then fork the [muq2 repository](https://bitbucket.org/mituq/muq2/src/master/) and submit a pull request when ready.
+Then fork the [muq2 repository](https://github.com/NexGenAnalytics/MIT-MUQ) and submit a pull request when ready.
-Also check out our [style guide](https://mituq.bitbucket.io/source/_site/latest/muqstyle.html).
+Also check out our [style guide](https://nexgenanalytics.github.io/MIT-MUQ/latest/muqstyle.html).

 #### Find a bug?

-[Submit the issue on bitbucket](https://bitbucket.org/mituq/muq2/issues/new).
+[Submit the issue](https://github.com/NexGenAnalytics/MIT-MUQ/issues).
 Make sure to label the issue as a bug.

 #### Want a new feature?

-[Submit a request on bitbucket](https://bitbucket.org/mituq/muq2/issues/new).
+[Submit a request](https://github.com/NexGenAnalytics/MIT-MUQ/pulls).
 Label the issue as an enhancement or proposal.

 #### Developer Information